 Around 60% of the lake is in Montenegro, while 40% is in Albania.
 Average surface is 475 km2.
 During Summer season it reduces on 370 km2, while during Winter season reaches 540 km2.
 Skutari Lake has a peculiar water regime, with water level fluctuations of up to five meters.
 Skadar Lake has status of the National Park since 1983.
 Ramsar site became on December 25,1995.
 It represents a real winter safe heaven for the most of European birds.

-Bolje sestre is one of the submerged spring “eye” tapped today for water supply of entire Monetenegrin Coast.
+Bolje sestre is one of the submerged spring “eye” tapped today for water supply of entire Montenegrin Coast.

 After boat tour around the lake the trip will continue via Sozina tunnel and cities along the coast of Montenegro (Petrovac, Budva) until Kotor the world heritage city and old port in Boka Kotorska bay.

+South of Kotor Fortress, in its immediate vicinity, there is the main spring, Gurdića spring.
+Its precipice is under the sea level for over 20 m.
+Through this spring, vast and up to now inestimable underground water guantities, coming from the Lovćen massif, discharge.
+This is a brackish spring containing Cl ions in the concentration which prevents its use as potable water.
+It was noted that it can happen sea water sinks into the Gurdića spring precipice exceptionally dry year.
+However, it happens once in 10 years in average, although it does not occur as a rule.

+Northward from Kotor, also in the immediate vicinity, there is a karst spring called Škurda.
+This is a brackish spring in fact.

 Day 6 (szeptember 13.)

 Kotor – Risan - Trebinje (Bosnia & Herzegovina).
 Overnight stay in Trebinje, hotel Viv (20 Euro/person by cash, 26 Euro/person, HB

+Kotor, after breakfast: Free time for visit the cathedral, Marine Museum and short city walk.

+Stop 1: Ljuta spring

+Stop 2: Risan / Sopot cave - temporary spring

+Stop 3: “Stone sea” – view point over Boka Kotorska in highly developed karst with many deep potholes Stop 4: Grahovo a small karst polje.

+Stop 5: Border Montenegro / Bosnia & Herzegovina

+Arrival to Trebinje, hotel VIV.
+A short walking tour, old town, Arslanagića bridge, Trebišnjica River, (optional: visit of some of local winery, wine testing and a small food: cheese / ham, is c.
+5-8 euro, have to be reserved in advance).

 The Old Town of Kotor is one of the best kept mediaeval towns in this part of the Mediterranean.
 It has managed to keep its structure typical of towns from the XII to XIV century.
 The asymmetric structure of narrow streets with medieval monuments contributed, among other beautiful buildings, to Kotor being entered into the UNESCO Registry of World Cultural Heritage and Natural Beauties.
 The fortification of Kotor is of world value.
 It includes a 4.5-km long wall, which is 20 m high and 15 m wide and protects the town from waves.
 The construction of the wall started in Illyrian times and continued until the XVIII century.
 A representative example of Romanesque architecture on the Adriatic coast is the magnificent St Tryphon’s Cathedral which was built in 1166 on the remains of a previous temple from the IX century.
 Frescoes in the cathedral date back from the XIV century and there is a rich treasury with local and Venetian jewellery from the XIV-XX century.
 In addition to the cathedral, a great heritage of sacral architecture from the XII-XX century has been kept at several cathedrals and churches.

 The city of Kotor and the Boka Kotorska Bay.
 Panoramic view from Mt.
 Lovćen (www.unmissable.com)